gwbres/zynq7-sdr/README.md

 ------
 This is our gnuradio source block.
-The **fpga-src** sub folder contains our gnuradio source block. fpga\_qt and fpga\_wbfm demonstrate how to use the fpga-src.
+The **fpga-src** sub folder contains our gnuradio source block.

+**examples** contains some python top blocks, in order to demonstrate the use of the fpga-src block.
+In fpga\_to\_file.py, we call our source and simply pass the data flow into a logFile named "data400".
+In fpga\_qt.py, we pass the dataflow into the FFT block and finally into the graphical QT sink.
+Finally, fpga\_wbfm presents a wide band frequency demodulation of the signal coming from the fpga.

 To install the source block, please check the "help" section of this readme.

-**example** contains some python top blocks, in order to demonstrate the use of the linux drivers and to retrieve the I/Q samples.

 src